luanrabelo/snakegard/README.md

 1. **Data Acquisition**: Automatic download of reference sequences and RNA-Seq data from NCBI
 2. **Quality Control**: FastQC analysis of raw and trimmed reads
 3. **Read Preprocessing**: Adapter trimming and quality filtering using fastp
-4. **Mapping**: Alignment of trimmed reads to reference sequences using Bowtie2, BWA, or STAR
+4. **Mapping**: Alignment of trimmed reads to reference sequences using your choice of mapper:
+   - **Bowtie2**: Performs both local and end-to-end mapping for better sensitivity
+   - **BWA**: For standard short read mapping
+   - **STAR**: Optimized for RNA-Seq data
-5. **Assembly**: De novo assembly of mapped reads using various assemblers (SPAdes, Trinity, MitoZ)
+5. **Assembly**: De novo assembly of mapped reads using:
+   - **SPAdes**: General-purpose assembler for small genomes
+   - **Trinity**: Specialized for transcriptome assembly
+   - **MitoZ**: Optimized for mitochondrial genome assembly
-6. **Quality Assessment**: Comprehensive quality reporting with MultiQC
+6. **Quality Assessment**: Comprehensive quality reporting with species-specific MultiQC reports

 ## Features

 - **Fully Automated**: From data download to assembly with minimal user intervention
+- **Robust Error Handling**: Automatic retries for downloads, detailed logging, and temp file management
+- **Hierarchical Organization**: Results are organized by species, sample, reference, mapper, and assembler
 - **Containerized**: Uses Singularity/Apptainer containers for reproducibility
 - **Flexible**: Supports multiple mappers and assemblers
 - **Scalable**: Efficiently processes multiple samples in parallel